 As per assigned facility/agency.
-By the end of the placement, student will be able to manage ~25% of an entry-level equivalent\ caseload in relation to the therapist's typical caseload in a timely, competent and safe manner with maximum to moderate supervision\\.
+By the end of the placement, the student will be able to manage 75% or more of an entry-level equivalent caseload in relation to the therapist's typical caseload in a timely, competent and safe manner with minimal supervision.

-\Questions regarding the student's involvement and management of the therapist's caseload in relation to entry-level expectations should be directed to the course instructor.
+Questions regarding the student's involvement and management of the therapist's caseload in relation to entry-level expectations should be directed to the course instructor.

-\\In this context, minimal supervision is the least amount of supervision.
-For example the supervising OT is not necessarily present when the task is being carried out, but is available to the student by communication technology - telephone, fax, email - or has provided an alternate plan in case of doubt or perceived risk.
+In this context, minimal supervision is the least amount of supervision.
+For example the supervising OT is not necessarily present when the task is being carried out, but is available to the student by communication technology (phone, email, etc) or has provided an alternate plan in case of doubt or perceived risk.
 Maximum supervision is when the supervising OT or designate is present within the environment when a task is being carried out.
 Moderate supervision is the continuum between these two extremes.